Willie1303/Tagstrike/README.md

 # Tagstrike
-Laser tag game to play with friends and family
+Laser tag game to play with friends and family by Tumel Kasumba and Jan-Willem Greyvenstein